-Robocalling represents one of the biggest hassles for anyone with a cell phone.
-For those without unaltered Caller ID information to stand between them and the ever-growing horde of machine-driven phone calls, it’s an endless nightmare of checking voicemail and picking up to either hear nothing at all or an automated sales pitch in a variety of languages.
+Robocalling represents one of the biggest hassles for anyone with a “smart” phone.
+For those without unaltered Caller ID information to stand between them and the ever-growing horde of machine-driven phone calls, it’s an endless nightmare of checking voicemail and picking up to either hear nothing at all or an automated sales pitch about everything from our car’s extended warranty to indecipherable calls presented in a growing variety of languages.

 There may be an answer on the horizon in the form of new technology to combat robocallers: STIR and SHAKEN.

 While we think of Caller ID as a system that helps us avoid robocalls, the fact is that for every advance in avoiding robocalls we make, the spammers are always a step ahead.

 Apps.
 One commercially available app known as SpoofCard allows virtually anyone to alter their appearance on Caller ID.
 Billing itself as a solution for calling privately, the app allows users to modify the name and number that appears when they make calls.
 Plus, users can record their conversations automatically.

 Neighbor spoofing.
 The FCC recognizes this issue as a particular threat.
 “Neighbor spoofing” is where a company or individual can change their visible phone number to one that’s similar to one in the area where the call terminates.
 Since most of us readily think a local number may be someone calling from close by, so we’re more likely to pick it up.